zfoh/haskell-simple-install/README.md

 For your information, the executables are installed in `C:\Users\your-username-here\AppData\Roaming\cabal\bin`, which Haskell Platform made sure to put in your Windows `%PATH%`.

-Create a new project by doing the following in your commandline:
+Create a new project by doing the following in your command line:

 - `mkdir first-project`
 - `cd first-project`